 Pareto efficiency will occur on a production possibility frontier.
-When an economy is operating on a simple production possibility frontier, (e.g. at point A or B) it is not possible to increase output of goods without reducing output of services
+When an economy is operating on a simple production possibility frontier, (e.g. at point A, B or C) it is not possible to increase output of goods without reducing output of services

 However, at Point D (16 goods and 17 services) It is possible to increase either without leading to a decline in the output of the other.
 Thus to be at point D would be classed as Pareto inefficient, and this is generally considered to be bad for the economy.